 There are some hints of what makes Microsoft certified Intelligent Speakers so fancy.
 But not much.
 It is mentioned that Intelligent Speakers include a 7-microphone array[7] to help identify the voices of up to ten people in a meeting room.
 Little more is given regarding hardware requirements.
 The Jabra PanaCast 50 (P50) has 8 beamforming microphones, so I guess that’s good enough!

 Beyond the hardware, there are the Microsoft services on the backend that really provide the magic powers.
 Microsoft says that they are leveraging the powers of Microsoft Graph to “…provide[s] access to rich people-centric data and insight in the Microsoft Cloud to contextualize the transcription.
-For example, because we know who the speaker is, the acronyms, names of colleagues, and different words the speaker uses can be more accurately transcribed.[8]
+For example, because we know who the speaker is, the acronyms, names of colleagues, and different words the speaker uses can be more accurately transcribed.”[8]

 Not mentioned is all the other magic that needs to happen.
 For example, it must be able to match up a given voice to you.
 Or me.
-There is an audio-matching algorithm that must do this.
-And then a Speech-to-text service too to convert your spoken words to text so that it can be accurately written to the transcript.
-And then there must be a way for us to manually fix mistakes (if we care enough).
+There is a cloud-based audio-matching algorithm that must do this.
+And then a cloud-based Speech-to-text service which converts your spoken words to text so that it can be accurately written to the transcript.

-1. EPOS Capture 5
+- EPOS Expand Capture 5

-2. Yealink M Speech[10]
+- Yealink M Speech[10]

-3. Sennheiser TeamConnect Intelligent Speaker
+- Sennheiser TeamConnect Intelligent Speaker

-4. Jabra Panacast 50 (YEAH BABY!)
+- Jabra Panacast 50

-5. Yealink SmartVision 60
+- Yealink SmartVision 60

-6. Lenovo ThinkSmart Bar 180 [11]
+- Lenovo ThinkSmart Bar 180 [11]

 While we're delighted to extend the capability of speaker recognition to more rooms, it's important to note the quality may not match that of an intelligent speaker certified device.
 So, it's essential to evaluate the advantages of incorporating an intelligent speaker, especially in crucial spaces where attaining the highest quality transcription and attribution is vital.
 1

 It was also mentioned in the announcement of speaker recognition no longer requiring certified hardware.
-This was written by Christian Schacht – Principal Program Manager at Microsoft responsible for the speaker recognition feature.
+This was written by Christian Schacht - Principal Program Manager at Microsoft who is responsible for the speaker recognition feature.

 While we're delighted to extend the capability of speaker recognition to more rooms, it's important to note that the quality may not match that of an intelligent speaker device.
 Intelligent speakers are designed with multiple microphones to provide high-quality audio, maximizing accuracy in recognition and transcription and boasting an industry-leading reduction of word error rate.
 In rooms where top-quality transcription and attribution are imperative, it’s worth it to assess the benefits of integrating intelligent speaker hardware certified for Teams.
 2